-Billbed initiative for footpath dwellers awits CDA-RDA’s approval
+Billbed initiative for footpath dwellers awaits CDA-RDA’s approval

 The Indian media especially NDTV (New Delhi Television) had given this

-Billbed initiative for footpath dwellers awits CDA-RDA’s approval
+Billbed initiative for footpath dwellers awaits CDA-RDA’s approval

-ISLAMABAD, Sept 23 (APP): A mattres company’s initiative, roadside
+ISLAMABAD, Sept 23 (APP): A mattress company’s initiative, roadside